In a recent article entitled What should spaceships look like?, the BBC asks the following question:

 When we encounter our first galactic civilisation, we surely don’t want to turn up in a typically uninspiring NASA-designed spacecraft.
 That will be seriously embarrassing.
 The aliens’ disdain of our aesthetic standards will make them all the more difficult to subjugate.

 However, if we arrive riding in sweet-looking space cruisers bristling with Iain M. Banks-style laser bubbles and Carlos Ezquerra-inspired armour-plating, we will give those stupid-looking (presumably) aliens something to think about.
-Perhaps they will just submit to us right away, removing our need for regrettable but effective carpet bombings of major civilian centres.
+Perhaps they will just submit to us right away, elimintating our need to conduct carpet bombings of their major civilian centres.

 Therefore, in a nut-shelled answer to the original question, no – shuttle designers shouldn’t take their inspiration from sci-fi illustrators.
 Sci-fi illustrators should be the shuttle designers.